squidfunk/mkdocs-material/docs/conventions.md

 Some properties do not contain default values.
 This means that the functionality that is associated with them is not available unless explicitly enabled.

+### <!-- md:flag metadata --> – Metadata property { #metadata data-toc-label="Metadata property" }

+This symbol denotes that the thing described is a metadata property, which can be used in Markdown documents as part of the front matter definition.

 ### <!-- md:feature --> – Optional feature { #feature data-toc-label="Optional feature" }

 Most of the features are hidden behind feature flags, which means they must